coderwine/testCardDeck/README.md

 # Reason for this Build
+This is meant to be both a practice session of thought for a larger project in mind, as well as turn into a lesson plan for teaching.

+This was initially built without any design concept prior.
+The results of this means that the code can certainly be cleaned up and possibly used in a much more structured way; however, I wanted to work and refactor throughout the process to simply practice the puzzle of logic as a whole.
+I believe this was very helpful.
+I think I will keep this format simply to highlight my process of thought as a teaching tool.

+## Concept
-**deckSample.js** is meant to take three different suits in a deck, shuffle each, and toggle between each one through one session.
+**deckSample.js** is meant to take four different suits in a deck, shuffle each, and toggle between each one through one session.
 Users should be able to select a deck to choose from and reveal a new card throughout each "turn".

+Users will then be able to see how many cards are left in the deck, both as individual suits and as a total deck of 52 cards.

+A pile of discarded cards will be displayed, indicating what has been randomly selected.

+Users will be able to selected used cards and return them back to their respective decks.
+This then updates the values associated to each suit to indicate the current card count.

 ## The Process
 Users will need to:
 - Select from a deck of their choosing.
-  - Display the revealed card and have it held in a discard pile.
+  - Display the revealed card.
-    - May want to include an option to return card to deck
-  - This will reduce the amount of cards remaining in the original deck.
+  - Place card in a used card pile when a new card is pulled.
-  - Users can see the count of cards remaining.
+  - Note total amount of cards remaining.
+  - Click on used cards to return.
+    - Counts will need to be re-evaluated.

 ## As it is Currently:
-- Users can select a card from each suit.
-- Each time a user picks a card, the array of cards are shuffled to randomly select a card.
-- Displayed is their result.
+- Functionality is completed.
-- A count of cards remaining displays.
-- Once the user selects a second card from a suit, the previous card value/suit will be placed in a **used cards** pile.
-- When the suit has no more cards to display, the button will fade out.

 ## What is Currently Does Not Do:
-- This isn't mobile responsive.
+- This is slightly mobile responsive.
-  - The goal of this project was to practice parsing through a set of information and display it in different ways.
-  - I may work on making this responsive only for viewing purposes/ease.
-- Considering on the process of returning cards to their respective decks.
+  - The focus was not to make this the prettiest design.
+- Update final notes throughout the build to highlight overall thought process on logic.